pnp/blog/content/post/cli-for-microsoft-365-v4-1.md

 ### Updates information of a specified Azure AD user

 User management is one of the core activities of every Microsoft 365 tenant admin.
-We\'ve introduced a new command that enables you to update Azure AD users properties and the ability to enable or disable those accounts.
+We've introduced a new command that enables you to update Azure AD users properties and the ability to enable or disable those accounts.